MEDICAL SECOND OPINION

 What is a corneal transplant?

-Corneal transplantation, also known as corneal grafting, is the surgical procedure of removing damaged or diseased corneal tissue and replacing it with healthy corneal tissue.
-The cornea is a transparent tissue located at the front of the eye and is important for visual function.
-Corneal diseases can occur due to reasons such as inflammation, degeneration, or trauma to the cornea.
+Corneal transplantation, also known as corneal grafting, removes damaged or diseased corneal tissue and replaces it with healthy corneal tissue.
+The cornea is a transparent tissue located at the front of the eye and is essential for visual function.
+Corneal diseases can occur due to inflammation, degeneration, or trauma to the cornea.

-Corneal transplantation is used to treat serious corneal damage that can lead to vision loss or blindness.
-The procedure is usually performed under general anesthesia and the transplanted corneal tissue is typically obtained from a donor.
+Corneal transplantation is used to treat severe corneal damage that can lead to vision loss or blindness.
+The procedure is usually performed under general anesthesia, and the transplanted corneal tissue is typically obtained from a donor.
 A successful operation and appropriate recovery process can help patients regain their visual function.

 When is Corneal Transplantation Necessary?